enasequence/ena-ftp-downloader/README.md

 1. Local Download Directory

 Select a location on your file system which you have write access to.
+You can edit this field and manually enter a path as well.
+If the entered path does not exist, the Downloader will attempt to create the directory for you.
 The Downloader will calculate the total size of the files you select for downloading and check if the selected file system location has enough free space.